JacobKnecht/full-stack-react-rest-api/README.md

 # full-stack-react-rest-api
-an course management application using React and a REST API
+a course management application using React and a REST API